-The school maintains complete records on each student/graduate for reference, as required by the State.
-All students receive a complete theory and practical test after 1300 hours.
+All students receive a complete theory and practical test after 450 hours.
 It simulates actual State Board Procedure and constitutes a final exam.
-Individual tutoring, if needed, is available in preparation for the State examination.
-Each student is graded monthly on his/her practical work, attendance, appearance, and attitude.
-Each student will be tested at the end of each lesson/chapter in the theory.
-The grading system is as follows:
+Individual tutoring if needed is available in preparation for the State examination.

+Theory: Lectures are given on all cosmetology practices; including personal hygiene, good grooming; salesmanship, courtesy, neatness, attitude in meeting the public; and antiseptics.
+Each student will be tested at the end of each lesson/chapter in theory.